-The office of accessibility resources and services (OARS) works closely with the Housing Operations Office (HOO) to identify residential placements on campus that include reasonable housing-based accommodations based on your individual, disability-related need.
+The office of accessibility resources and services (OARS) works closely with the Office of Residence Life to identify residential placements on campus that include reasonable housing-based accommodations based on your individual, disability-related need.
 Our goal is to provide equitable access to enjoy the healthy, functional, and educational aspects of on-campus living.
 Your preferences for placement will be considered and included in placements whenever possible, but we can only guarantee a placement based on documented disabilities and individual needs.

-Typically, students request housing-based accommodations before the semester begins.
-During these times OARS and the HOO have the most flexibility to meet student accommodation needs and preferences.
-Please view important dates and deadlines for the HOO to see how the accommodation timeline fits in with other HOO events and deadlines that may be important for you (such as identity-based or Intentional Housing Communities).
-If you do not qualify for disability-related accommodations based on our documentation guidelines, please visit the HOO website for more information about general housing policies, procedures, and instructions.
+Typically, returning students request housing-based accommodations before the semester begins.
+During these times OARS and the Office of Residence Life have the most flexibility to meet student accommodation needs and preferences.
+Please view important dates and deadlines for the Office of Residence Life to see how the accommodation timeline fits in with other Residence Life events and deadlines that may be important for you (such as identity-based or Intentional Housing Communities).
+If you do not qualify for disability-related accommodations based on our documentation guidelines, please visit the Office of Residence Life website for more information about general housing policies, procedures, and instructions.

 Requesting Housing Accommodations